 |Bernice M. Wright School

-(BMW)BMW provides care to children between the ages of 18 months and five years old.
+(BMW)BMW provides care to children between the ages of six weeks and 5 years old.

 Our centers have proudly provided a warm and welcoming environment for young children and their families for over 50 years.